HubSpot tells us an Instagram post, for example, averages 12.6% more engagement than a post without hashtags.

 Once you get past the “I’m too old/don’t have time for this” excuse (I’m guilty too), you’ll find that hashtagging and social media advertising in general are doable.
 All it takes is a little research and a touch of creativity to leverage the value of hashtagging.

-To keep sharpening your online marketing skills, you might also want to check out this article on manufacturing email marketing.
-(Spoiler: It’s not dead.)
+To keep sharpening your social media advertising skills, you might want to check out some of these resources:

 - 5 Ways to Win at Social Media B2B Lead Generation